LaBelle Comprised of:

 The group really came to the public's attention in 1975, with the Epic Records release of 'Nightbirds', an album which contained the pop hit 'Lady Marmalade'.

 The song related the story of a New Orleans prostitute, asking potential customers 'Voulez-vous coucher avec moi, ce soir?' ('Do you want to go to bed with me, tonight?').

-'Lady Marmalade' was produced by Allen Toussaint and composed by Bob Crewe and Kenny Nolan.
+'Lady Marmalade' was produced by the late Allen Toussaint and composed by Bob Crewe and Kenny Nolan.

 phoenix - 1975 / chameleon - 1976